Alfred0404/morpion_react/README.md

 Run `npm i` to install all the dependencies and generate the node_modules file

 Run `npm run dev` to launch the server.

+## License

+This code is under a license, please mention me if you use this code